voikovi/Software_Manual_WBC_Differential_Counter/medical2_4README.txt

 medical2_4.c is a basic console application for manually counting blood cells with microscope by typing on the keyboard.
 The program has been tested on Windows 10 and Windows 7.
 It is open source code.
-The license is GNU General Public License version 2.
+The license is MIT license.
 The program imitates the function of the device shown in medical2_4.jpg . medical2_4.exe is the executable file for Windows and it was compiled with Dev-Cpp. bg language: